Gunung Mulu National Park: Management and facilities

-A plane at the Mulu Airport in 1996.
+A Saeaga Airlines plane at the Mulu Airport in 1996.

 Swimming pool at Royal Mulu Resort.

 The Protected Areas and Biodiversity Conservation (PABC) Unit of the Sarawak Forestry Corporation is responsible for the management Totally Protected Areas (TPA) of Gunung Mulu National Park which covers 90% of the park area and is closed to the public.
 The remaining 10% of the park area is opened to visitors and is managed by Borsarmulu Park Management Sdn Bhd.

 Since 1974, the Sarawak government has limited access to the national park by not building any roads.
 This is to preserve the park's ecological integrity and its resources.
 Legislation such as National Parks and Nature Reserves Ordinance of 1998 and National Parks and Nature Reserves Regulations of 1999 had been enacted to regulate the management of the park.
 90% of the park and 95% of the caves are closed to visitors except for research purposes.
 There are only four show caves opened to public: Clearwater Cave, Wind Cave, Deer Cave, and Lang's Cave.
 All visitors require a permit and a park guide.
 Visitors are required to organise into groups of ten with visiting intervals of 20 minutes at the four show caves.
 On the other hand, there are seven caves available for adventurous caving in groups of six if properly equipped.
 There is also a 480 metres skywalk through the canopy.
 Other activities that can be done here are rock climbing, kayaking and mountain biking.

 The park headquarters is located at the Melinau river, southwest of the park.
 It has a visitor registration building, interpretation centre, audio-visual room and washroom facilities.
 The 188-room Royal Mulu Resort has an air-conditioned longhouse, a guest house, four cabins and a hostel.
 All these facilities are located near the park entrance.

 The park can be accessed by air from Miri, Limbang, and Bandar Seri Begawan through the Mulu Airport; or by boat from Marudi through the Tutoh and Baram River.
 There is no road access.

 Proposed extension of the park to Gunung Buda National Park and Labi Forest Reserve (in Brunei) would help to provide additional ecological buffer for the Gunung Mulu National Park.